wch/r-debug/README.md

 Note that you'll have to install packages separately for each build of R.

-For more details about getting the Docker image and starting containser, see below.
+For more details about getting the Docker image and starting containers, see below.
 Also read the [debugging-r.md](debugging-r.md) document for much more information about the various builds of R and different kinds of memory problems you may encounter.

 ### Getting the Docker image